mlcollyer/RRPP/cran-comments.md

 * R-hub (all platforms)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-There was one note on the R-hub Builder for Windows Server that could not be resolved: 'lastMiKTeXException'
+There were two notes that could not be resolved, one on the R-hub Builder for the Windows Server:

+'lastMiKTeXException'

+and one on the Fedora Linux server:

+Skipping checking HTML validation: no command 'tidy' found